 - Transepithelial nasal potential difference measurement

-- A high-calorie diet planned by a registered dietitian
+- A high-calorie diet planned by a dietitian

 Lung and Airway Support

-- Mucolytic agents—to reduce mucus and help it move out of the lung
+- Mucolytic agents to reduce mucus and help it move out of the lungs

-- Steroid inhalers—to decrease swelling and irritation (only when necessary)
+- Steroid inhalers to ease swelling and irritation (only when needed)

-Other steps that may help clear mucus from the lungs include:
+Other things that may help clear the airways include:

 American Lung Association http://www.lung.org